ibm-cloud-docs/vpc/vpn-planning.md

    {: tip}

 * An {{site.data.keyword.cloud_notm}} policy-based VPN gateway resides in the zone that is associated with the subnet that you select during provisioning.
 The VPN gateway serves only the virtual server instances in the same zone of the VPC.
 Therefore, instances in other zones can't use the VPN gateway to communicate with an on-premises private network.
 For zone fault tolerance, you must deploy one VPN gateway per zone.
 * An {{site.data.keyword.cloud_notm}} route-based VPN gateway resides in the zone that is associated with the subnet that you select during provisioning.
 It is recommended that a VPN gateway serves only virtual server instances in the same zone of the VPC.
-Instances in other zones can use the route-based VPN gateway to communicate with an on-premises private network, but this setup is not recommended.
+By adding custom egress routes to the routing table to direct traffic, instances in other zones can use the route-based VPN gateway to communicate with an on-premises private network; however, this setup is not recommended.
 For zone fault tolerance, you must deploy one VPN gateway per zone.
 * When you configure and optimize site-to-site IPsec VPN connections, you might encounter network performance issues, one of which is related to Maximum Transmission Unit (MTU) and Maximum Segment Size (MSS) clamping.
 For more information, see [IBM site-to-site VPN Maximum Transmission Unit (MTU) clamping](/docs/vpc?topic=vpc-about-mtu).
 * When a route uses a VPN gateway connection as its next hop, it must be present in an egress routing table that is associated with VPC subnets.
 Additionally, when the VPN gateway forwards traffic into the VPN tunnel, it checks whether the source IP of this traffic is within the subnet that is attached to that routing table.
 If the source IP is outside that subnet, the traffic isn't encrypted or sent through the VPN tunnel to the peer gateway.
 For instance, if the VPN gateway receives traffic that is routed through the ingress routing table, the traffic isn't forwarded into the VPN tunnel because the source IP is outside the subnet that is attached to the routing table.